amnahsiddique/graphenee/docs/get_started.rst

 	}
 	}

- 15. Autowire panel class here in DefaultDashboardView.java, refresh this paneland add pannel componnet in view
+ 15. Autowire panel class here in DefaultDashboardView.java, refresh this panel and add panel componnet in view.

  .. code-block:: bash